gchure/phd/docs/src/chapter_01/section_03_evolutionary_adaptation.md

 precise value of this free energy shift $\Delta F$ can be directly computed given sufficient parametric knowledge.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This formalism provides a mathematical hypothesis for how double mutants may behave.
 Given known values for $\Delta F$ of each mutation in isolation, can we compute the shift in free energy of the pairwise double mutant $\Delta F_\text{mutations 1 \& 2}$?
 @Eq:intro_delF_definition presents a mathematical null hypothesis that the net shift in the free energy is simply the sum of the individual shifts in free energy,
 $$
 \Delta F_\text{mutations 1 \& 2} = \Delta F_\text{mutation 1} +
 \Delta F_\text{mutation 2},
 $${#eq:delF_null_intro}
-assuming there are no epistatic interactions between the mutations.
+assuming there is no interaction between the mutations.
 Given the fact that we can compute the fold-change in gene expression given knowledge of the free energy, we can therefore predict the double mutant phenotype *a priori*, a prediction not possible prior to this work.